webjsworker/Aliaksei_Yudziankou_tasks/my-project/README.md

 ## Code scaffolding
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.2.

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.